justinqle/Refresh/README.md

-# Waves
+# Refresh
-Waves for Reddit, a work in progress Reddit client for Android.
+Reddit Refresh, a work in progress Reddit client for Android.